MigrationBuyer evaluation

 Setting all items to the same service level.
 Critical items (a top-selling item with thin margins) need 95% service.
 The long tail can run at 75%.
 Mixing them up is fine; ignoring the difference is wasteful.

-What you stop doing forever
+What you stop doing manually

-After the migration is complete:
+After the migration is working:

 Related